icescrum/iceScrum-docker/icescrum/README.md

 docker run --name postgres -v /mycomputer/is/postgres:/var/lib/postgresql/data --net=is_net -e POSTGRES_DB=icescrum -e POSTGRES_PASSWORD=myPass -d postgres:9.6
 ```

 PostgreSQL data is persisted on your computer into `/mycomputer/is/postgres` (replace by an absolute or relative path from your computer).
-This may not work properly on `Docker Machine` due to permission issues unrelated to iceScrum.
+This may not work on `Docker Machine` due to permission issues unrelated to iceScrum.

 ### 3. Start the iceScrum container